Exodus (Hikaru Utada album): Lyrical content

-Like the rest of her previous studio albums, Utada had written the entire album by herself.
-In a press conference of her record label signing, Utada stated that she had written all the songs, including Japanese tracks, in English; "Most of my lyrics come out in English, which I then rewrite in Japanese [...] so this project will save a little bit of time in songwriting, which I'll be needing, to give the best of both [Hikaru Utada] and [Utada Hikaru.]"
+Like the rest of their previous studio albums, Utada had written the entire album.
+In a press conference of their record label signing, Utada stated that they had written all the songs, including Japanese tracks, in English; "Most of my lyrics come out in English, which I then rewrite in Japanese [...] so this project will save a little bit of time in songwriting, which I'll be needing, to give the best of both [Hikaru Utada] and [Utada Hikaru.]"

-The introduction track and interlude entitled "Opening" and "Crossover Interlude" incorporate the same lyrics in different composition.
-The tracks feature the lyric ("I don't wanna cross over between this genre, that genre,") which talks about the different composition of each track and also incorporates her interpretation of Western crossover to J-pop.
-On her single "Easy Breezy", the song talks about a past relationship with a man.
-In the lyrics, she mocks her Asian-American heritage that was often noted as "dumb" or "silly" which they specify; ("You're easy breezy / And I'm Japaneezy").
+The introduction track and interlude titled "Opening" and "Crossover Interlude" incorporate the same lyrics in different composition.
+The tracks feature the lyric ("I don't wanna cross over between this genre, that genre,") which talks about the different composition of each track and also incorporates their interpretation of Western crossover to J-pop.
+On their single "Easy Breezy", the song talks about a past relationship with a man.
+In the lyrics, they mock their Asian-American heritage that was often noted as "dumb" or "silly" which they specify; ("You're easy breezy / And I'm Japaneezy").

 In the song "Animato", the track references several music genres including dance, hip-hop and pop; it also comments about a woman having an extra-marital affair.